RaphaelChevasson/PRI-base-articles-crypto/Classification/readme.md

 # Classification training

-Use the file CassificationTraining.ipynb
+Use the `CassificationTraining.ipynb` jupyter notebook
-The trained model is saved in the file model.h5
+The trained model is saved in the file `model.h5`
-The tokenizers are also saved
+The `Tokenizers` are also saved

 # Prediction

-To use the trained CNN, use the function predict in the file Predict.py.
-There is an example on how to use it in the file PredictExample.ipynb.
+To use the trained CNN, use the function predict in the file `Predict.py`.
+There is an example on how to use it in the `PredictExample.ipynb` notebook.